 Evolution-driven discernment cares not one whit for the offender’s religious inclinations.
 What matters is that an older man, a man with authority, took advantage of those he was supposed to love, care for, and respect.
 What mattered to him was his dick, not their welfare.
 The youth pastor, then, should never be permitted to be around youths again.
 Yet, as sure as the sun rises in the East, the youth pastor, once he pays for his crimes, will be forgiven and given another opportunity to serve God.
 Why, some of his fellow Christians will testify on his behalf during his sentencing hearing, showering the judge with stories of how awesome the youth pastor is.
 There’s no divine discernment going on here.
 Just ignorance and a refusal to see things as they are.

-It is time for Christians to stop pretending that they have some sort of special power that allows them to see things non-believers can’t see.
-It’s 2018.
+It is time for Christians to stop pretending they have some special power that allows them to see things non-believers can’t see.
+It’s 2022.
 Time to put the intellect to work, making rational, thoughtful decisions.
-Unless Christians are willing to do so, they can expect to hoodwinked and taken advantage of.
-Just remember, it’s discerning Evangelicals who put Donald Trump, the Christian in the White House.
+Unless Christians are willing to do so, they can expect to be hoodwinked and taken advantage of.
+Just remember, it’s discerning Evangelicals who put Donald Trump, the “Christian,” in the White House, voted for him again in 2020, and continue to rabidly support him to this day.
 Need I say more?

 Bruce Gerencser, 65, lives in rural Northwest Ohio with his wife of 44 years.
 He and his wife have six grown children and thirteen grandchildren.
 Bruce pastored Evangelical churches for twenty-five years in Ohio, Texas, and Michigan.
 Bruce left the ministry in 2005, and in 2008 he left Christianity.
 Bruce is now a humanist and an atheist.

 You can email Bruce via the Contact Form.